mateuszjarzyna/mateuszjarzyna.github.io/content/posts/how-to-test-time-improve-code-quality-pt-1/index.md

     }
 ```

 As you can see, we can test the `resetPassword` method.
 But are these test goods?
 As you can see, we have to insert entities directly to the database.
 Also, we have to simulate the time when the token was generated.
-Unit tests should not insert any data to the repository, we do it better.
+Unit tests should not insert any data to the repository, we can do it better.

 ### Clock

 Java has the `Clock` class.
-For the first time the class seems to be useless, calling the `clock.instant()` gives you the same result as `Instant.now()`, but `Clock` has no static method, and you have to inject an additional bean.
+For the first time this class seems to be useless, calling the `clock.instant()` gives you the same result as `Instant.now()`, but `Clock` has no static method, and you have to inject an additional bean.
 Looks like overkill, but the advantage is that we can inject different implementation during the tests.
 Try to add the Clock to our service class.

 ```java
 public static class ResetPasswordService {